 Aulopidae

 Flagfins – Elongate and oval in cross-section.
-The mouth is wide and toothy.
-The single dorsal fin is expanded and originates on the anterior one-third of the body.
-An adipose fin is present (Kells and Carpenter 2011).
+Mouth wide and toothy.
+Single dorsal fin expanded and originating on the anterior one-third of the body.
+Adipose fin present (Kells and Carpenter 2011).

 Aulopus filamentosus – Yellowfin Aulopus